Strategic management: Measuring and controlling implementation

 Once the strategy is determined, various goals and measures may be established to chart a course for the organization, measure performance and control implementation of the strategy.
 Tools such as the balanced scorecard and strategy maps help crystallize the strategy, by relating key measures of success and performance to the strategy.
 These tools measure financial, marketing, production, organizational development, and innovation measures to achieve a 'balanced' perspective.
 Advances in information technology and data availability enable the gathering of more information about performance, allowing managers to take a much more analytical view of their business than before.

-Strategy may also be organized as a series of "initiatives" or "programs", each of which comprises one or more projects.
-Various monitoring and feedback mechanisms may also be established, such as regular meetings between divisional and corporate management to control implementation.
+Strategy may also be organized as a series of "initiatives" or "programs," each of which comprises one or more projects.
+Various monitoring and feedback mechanisms may also be established, such as regular meetings between divisional and corporate management to monitor and control implementation.

 Evaluation

 A key component to strategic management which is often overlooked when planning is evaluation.
 Evaluation may involve looking at what was done (implementation) and what happened as a result, or it may involve evaluating options to see what potential different options may open up, in order to decide on planned actions.

-There are many ways to evaluate whether or not strategic priorities and plans have been achieved, one such method is Robert Stake's Responsive Evaluation.
-Responsive evaluation provides a naturalistic and humanistic approach to program evaluation.
+There are many ways to evaluate whether or not strategic priorities and plans have been achieved, one such method is Robert Stake's Responsive Evaluation, that provides a naturalistic and humanistic approach to program evaluation.
 In expanding beyond the goal-oriented or pre-ordinate evaluation design, responsive evaluation takes into consideration the program's background (history), conditions, and transactions among stakeholders.
 It is largely emergent, the design unfolds as contact is made with stakeholders.